Police: Manchester-by-the-Sea woman awakes to find man dressed as pirate in her house

 When they found him, police say he was wearing a black bandana, a black button-up shirt, black pants, a brown leather belt with a gold chain pendants intertwined in it, and was not wearing shoes.

-When the woman positively identified him as the man who entered her house, he was arrested on an additional charge of breaking and entering during the daytime to commit a felony and put a person in fear.
+The woman positively identified him as the man who entered her house, prompting additional charges of breaking and entering during the daytime to commit a felony and put a person in fear, police said.

+Police added that Gleason did not appear to be under the influence at the time of his arrest.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)